 In 1995, trans women Rusty Mae Moore (b.
 1941) and Chelsea Goodwin (b.
 1959) founded Transy House in this Park Slope rowhouse, which Moore owned and where they lived as a couple.
-Originally intended as a communal living space for their friends, Transy House became a safe haven for all trans and gender non-conforming people who had been kicked out of their homes, had dropped out of school, or were refused housing at men’s and women’s shelters.
+Originally intended as a communal living space for their friends, Transy House became a safe haven for all trans, gender variant, and non-binary people who had been kicked out of their homes, had dropped out of school, or were refused housing at men’s and women’s shelters.
 It housed as many as 13 people at a time and operated until 2008.

 The house was also a center for political activism beginning in 1996.
 Moore and Goodwin were active in the Metropolitan Gender Network (MGN) and the National Transgender Advocacy Coalition (NTAC), and were among those who fought for transgender inclusion in gay and lesbian rights legislation at the city and state levels.